 member of the network.

-- Citizen scientists - those not officially affiliated with a research-based organization are recognized
+- Community scientists - those not officially affiliated with a research-based organization are recognized

-as citizen scientists. i.e. people interested in contributing to or conducting research on Rhododendron as a past-time.
+as community scientists. i.e. people interested in contributing to or conducting research on Rhododendron as a past-time.

 - Definition of membership: Membership is constituted by adding one's name, research description and